pandas-dev/pandas/doc/source/reference/extensions.rst

 The sentinel ``pandas.api.extensions._no_default`` is used as the default value in some methods.
-Use an ``is`` comparisoin to check if the user provides a non-default value.
+Use an ``is`` comparison to check if the user provides a non-default value.